Namanj413/Login_Authentication/README.md

 3.Dynamic logout system when users press on the logout button on the Nav bar their session & local storage will be cleared in the browser.
-4.Dynamic routing with react-router also added 404 Pag for unauthorized paths
+4.Dynamic routing with react-router also added 404 Page for unauthorized paths
 5.Component-based programming.
 6.Project is Live at Netlify with the help of FakeuserAPI f